olcf/olcf-user-docs/ace_testbed/defiant_quick_start_guide.rst

 This section describes how to map processes (e.g., MPI ranks) and process threads (e.g., OpenMP threads) to the CPUs and GPUs on Defiant.
-The :ref:`defiant-compute-nodes` diagram will be helpful when reading this section to understand which hardware threads your processes and threads run on.
+The :ref:`defiant-nodes` diagram will be helpful when reading this section to understand which hardware threads your processes and threads run on.

 CPU Mapping